This article was written in collaboration between the ADHRB Paris team and Gender in Geopolitics Institute.

 In 2016, the UN Human Rights Council’s Universal Periodic Review made some important recommendations regarding women’s rights as the legal situation was not improving for women.
 Even though the government announced a national plan for integrating and advancing women in Bahraini society, the plan’s full implementation continues to be delayed.
 The recommendations such as “promulgate a unified family law that applies to all residents of Bahrain, and that creates uniform provisions for issues like custody and divorce that do not discriminate based on gender” and “institute a uniform minimum marriage age of 18, regardless of gender” are still yet to be implemented.

-No law in Bahrain explicitly prohibits discrimination based on gender, gender expression or sexual orientation in the workplace, education, government, or legal system.
+No law in Bahrain explicitly prohibits discrimination based on gender, gender expression or sexual orientation, in education, government, or legal system.
 Women therefore have more difficulty than men succeeding in various fields.
 They are underrepresented in both private and public sector employment, comprising only about 20% of the workforce even though they have higher levels of education than men.
 Those employed serve largely in low-demand occupations, and many experience social pressure to stay at home.
 Sharia courts which regulate family matters consistently discriminate against women and can deny them divorce proceedings.
 Efforts to implement a family law that would grant greater rights to women, such as the right to consent to marriage and marriage contracts, encountered strong opposition from Shia religious leaders before being ratified by the King in 2017.

 The Bahrain Center for Human Rights (BCHR) has documented that as many as 30% of all women in Bahrain face some sort of domestic abuse.
 Although rape is punishable by law, the perpetrator may escape punishment by marrying the victim, a highly concerning loophole because it forces survivors of rape to marry their abuser, which puts them at risk of further abuse.
 Moreover, marital rape is not considered a crime in Bahrain.
 According to the UN Special Repporteur on Violence Against Women, “honor killings” are the most blatant example of gender-based crimes.
 Although honor killings are criminalized in Bahrain, the Criminal Code provides for reduced sentences if the killing was supposedly committed in the name of honor, meaning that killers of women are not properly punished.